Jake-loranger/OpenHealthCare/README.md

 4. Economic sustainability, driven by a pooled-risk model.

 These innovations aim to make healthcare accessible to all while fostering a sense of shared responsibility and empowerment among participants.

+## Participants and Benefits

+The OpenHealthCare ecosystem is comprised of multiple participants, each playing a critical role:

+1. Participants (Insured Individuals):
+Role: Contribute to the fund and submit claims for healthcare services.
+Benefits: Receive full or partial reimbursements for eligible healthcare costs, lower premium expenses, and surplus redistributions in surplus years.

+2. Healthcare Providers:
+Role: Deliver medical services and accept payments processed through DHIP smart contracts.
+Benefits: Ensure timely payments with reduced administrative overhead and enhanced trust through transparent payment mechanisms.

+3. Governance Members (DAO Participants):
+Role: Vote on key decisions, including contribution rates, surplus management, and deficit recovery strategies.
+Benefits: Shape the future of the protocol, ensuring it aligns with the collective interests of the community.

+4. Technology Partners (Foundation/Non-Profit):
+Role: Maintain the protocol’s infrastructure, including smart contracts, blockchain integrations, and dApps.
+Benefits: Earn revenue through partnerships and contribute to advancing decentralized healthcare solutions.

 ## Economic Model